KhaledMoheyD/Data-Science-Portfolio/README.md

 ### Time Series Analysis:
-- [Time Series Analysis on Imstagram Reach:](https://github.com/KhaledMoheyD/Time-Series-Analysis-on-Instagram-Reach) This is a practice project on Time Series analysis applied on the reach of an Instagram account using SARIMA model.
+- [Time Series Analysis on Instagram Reach:](https://github.com/KhaledMoheyD/Time-Series-Analysis-on-Instagram-Reach) This is a practice project on Time Series analysis applied on the reach of an Instagram account using SARIMA model.

 ### Web Scrapping: